-The IBM Personal System/2 Model 50 is a self-contained, desktop computer system with a keyboard.
-It can support two diskette drives and one internal fixed disk drive.
+The IBM Personal System/2 Model 60 is a self-contained, floor-standing computer system with a keyboard.
+It can support two diskette drives and two internal fixed disk drives.

-A system can have either a Type 1 or Type 2 system board.
-The major differences between the system boards are component layout and memory.
-Programs identify the type by reading the model and submodel bytes and BIOS revision code.
+Programs can identify the system by reading the model and submodel bytes.
+The model and submodel byte for this system is hex FC and 05, respectively.
 Interrupt hex 15, function code (AH) = hex C0, returns the model and submodel bytes and BIOS revision code.
-The following figure shows these bytes and the system board types.